pitt500/OnlineStoreTCA/README.md

 For single states (all, except collections/lists), TCA provides operators to glue the components and make bigger ones.

+#### Scope
-* **Scope**: Scope will expose from parent domain (Product) only the required state and action for the child domain (AddToCart).
+Scope will expose from parent domain (Product) only the required state and action for the child domain (AddToCart).
 For example, the ProductDomain below contains two properties as part of its state: product and addToCartState.

 ```swift
 struct ProductDomain {